powerjg/learning_gem5/part3/fs_config.rst

 First, you must add a ``X86IntelMPProcessor`` for each processor in the system.
 Since we are only simulating one processor in this configuration, we just create one.
 Also, when creating the ``X86IntelMPProcessor`` entries, exactly one should be set as the bootstrap processor.
-Similarly, after creating the ``X86IntelMPProcessor`` entries, you must create the APIC entries for each CPU (one in this case).
+Similarly, after creating the ``X86IntelMPProcessor`` entries, you must create the ``X86IntelMPIOAPIC`` entry.
+This entry is similar to a CPU entry, and importantly its ``id`` should be one more than the last CPU id (one in this case).
 This will also have to be change for multiple CPUs.

 Next, we create the PCI and ICA buses, and a number of other I/O devices.